jschaves/very-simple-wp-popup/README.txt

 Installation for General Use

-* Upload the Very Simple WordPress Popup plugin to your blog, activate it, then go to menu Settings and then select VSWP Popup.
+* Upload the Very Simple wp Popup plugin to your blog, activate it, then go to menu Settings and then select VSWP Popup.
 * In a post or page use the shortcode `[vswppopup ID=xxxxxxxxxxx title=xxxxxxxxxxxx]` to create a popup link.

 == Screenshots ==